top of page

 Founding Story

-San Francisco Schoolhouse emerged from one mother’s quest to find a school that provided academic excellence for her children while being affordable for her family.
-With most private schools costing at the time over $25,000 per student, it felt like a high-quality progressive education was simply not attainable.
-But when pushed by the necessity to educate her children, and inspired by the well-educated students in one room school houses from around the world and in the past, Rebecca Dake simplified the definition of an excellent education down to two basic ingredients: a passionate, experienced teacher, and a safe and healthy room.
+San Francisco Schoolhouse emerged from two mothers’ quest to find a school providing academic excellence for their children while being affordable for their families.
+At the time, most private schools tuition was over $25,000 (currently, tuition has increased to upwards of $40,000); it felt like a high-quality progressive education was simply not attainable.
+But when pushed by the necessity to educate their children, and inspired by the well-educated students in one-room school houses around the world, Rebecca Dake and Erin Cooney simplified the definition of an excellent education: a passionate, experienced teacher, and a room where students feel comfortable to explore and learn.

-By the end of the first school year the Schoolhouse had 6 students, followed by an enrollment of 19 students in grades K-2 for the 2012-2013 school year.
+By the end of the first school year, Schoolhouse had 6 students, followed by an enrollment of 19 students in grades K-2 for the 2012-2013 school year.
 By the time 2013-14 came along, the first lead teacher (outside of founders Jack and Rebecca) had been hired.
-Bridget Curley was the new kindergarten teacher and the school year kicked off with 32 students in grades K-3.
-During the 2013-14 school year, the inaugural Winter Lights celebration took place and the Schoolhouse showcased its first annual school play.
+Bridget Curley was the new kindergarten teacher, and the school year kicked off with 32 students in grades K-3.
+During the 2013-14 school year, the inaugural Winter Lights celebration took place, and Schoolhouse showcased its first annual school play.
 In 2014-15 we opened with 42 students, and the school has continued to grow from there.
-In 2018-19, Schoolhouse grew to 60 students enrolled in grades K-7 and twelve teachers, hiring its first Director of Operations, Jina Kim, and engaging Carol Swainson as Head of School.
-By 2019-2020, Schoolhouse had grown to its full scope of grades K-8, Jina Kim was appointed Associate Head of School, and our first 8th grade class graduated.
-In 2022, Schoolhouse moved to its current home on Fell Street, with 101 students enrolled and 15 teachers.
-We began the 2023-2024 school year with 109 students and 18 teachers.
+In the fall of 2023, Jina Kim became the Head of School, Betsy Fowler was named as the Director of K-5, and Continuity of Curriculum, K-8.
+Patrick Ardinger was named as the Director of Middle School.
+As we enter our 15th year, Schoolhouse proudly begins with an enrollment of 114 students and 21 teachers K-8.

 bottom of page